Sonja Alhäuser: Works

 Alhäuser's work in different media is, for a large part, characterized by the fascination of the transitory, both in materials used and in the nature of her performances and installations.
 She has made banquet installations of edible materials and also shaped sculptures out of butter, chocolate and other foods.

 The ephemeral character of the installations does not only point at the transitoriness of life but also sets her work in the context of venerable traditions: for instance Joseph Beuys who likewise employed transitory materials (like fat and honey) whilst the banquet as an artistic subject reaches from Petronius Arbiter's Cena Trimalchionis to paintings of kings' banquets (where one felt honoured to be invited to watch the nobility feasting) and finally the Last Supper.

 She also casts sculptures in German Silver and makes large wall drawings.
 Furthermore, she works in traditional media like watercolours, acrylic and crayon by means of which she is creating distributive, all-over-like compositions of animals, fruits, vegetables, clothing, body parts, and mythological figures.
 Thus her oeuvre is considered a contribution to the discourse on environmental ethics.

+Alhäuser's work "Emsrausch" blends edible elements with artistic media such as butter sculptures and miniature watercolor paintings, with surveillance cameras for observation..